 - Interpretation: The t-value is compared with a table of t-values in order to determine whether the difference is statistically significant (similar to the one sample t-test described above).

 - Unpaired t-test (independent samples t-test)

 Analysis of variance (ANOVA)

-Calculates the statistically significant difference between ≥ 3 independent groups by comparing their means (an extension of the t-test)
+- Calculates if there is a statistically significant difference between ≥ 2 groups by comparing their means

 Spearman correlation coefficient